 A record of your work history will help to show the potential landlord your reliability.
 Remember that your landlord wants to rent out the apartment to someone that will be able to stay for at least the minimum time specified on the lease or contract.
 Some property owners will also ask for contact information from current and previous employers.
-This means that those with ongoing employment and a solid work history stand a better chance than others that are just starting new employment when there is competition for available apartments in columbia sc.
+This means that those with ongoing employment and a solid work history stand a better chance than others that are just starting new employment.

 Do you need a co-signer?